BramVer/foul-mouth-slap/README.md

 # foul-mouth-slap
-Script to check the files in output of git status for foul words, variants of those words and repeated chars
+Script to check the files in output of git status for foul words, variants of those words and repeated chars.
+Will not work on Windhose.

 ## Install